vsepohui/Hacker/README.md

 Release just for demosceners and professional sound engeeners.

-All projects by Yahwe, Ivan Trunaev, Russia.
+All project developed by Yahwe, Ivan Trunaev, Russia.

 # Install Hacker